 Description: We have shown that deciding the existence of key-cycle for a bounded number of sessions is NP-complete.
 The procedure also applies to protocols with timestamps.

-Difficulty: The difficulty was to get polynomial bounds for the messages to be exchanged for building a key-cycle.
+Difficulty: The difficulty was to get polynomial bounds for the messages to be exchanged for building a key-cycle. - Title: Sandboxing in a distributed pi-calculus.

 Description: We developed an extension of Hennessy and Riley’s Dpi calculus with digital signatures and sandboxing with an associated type system that handles authentication.
 See here.
 Participants: Hans Hüttel, Morten Kühnrich.

-Difficulty: Finding a suitable treatment of authentication in a type system.
+Difficulty: Finding a suitable treatment of authentication in a type system. - Title: Recursion and replication in ping-pong protocols.

 Description: Theorems that describe to which it extent it is possible to use automatic verification techniques for ping-pong protocols with recursion or replication.
 See here.